DRAGNLabs/301r_retnet/README.md

 **Usage in Our Project:**

-TorchScale's integration into our workflow has been seamless, with its utilities being utilized across various stages of model development—from initial training to final evaluation.
-This has enabled us to conduct a thorough and nuanced comparison of RetNet and Transformer models, contributing valuable insights to the field of deep learning.
+TorchScale's integration into our workflow has been very helpful, with its utilities being utilized across various stages of model development—from initial training to final evaluation.
+This has enabled us to conduct a thorough and nuanced comparison of RetNet and Transformer models.

 ## Benchmarking and Results